Emc285/applicationset/applicationset/docs/Generators-List.md

 # List Generator

 The List generator generates parameters based on any list of key/value pairs as long as the values are string values.
-In this example, we're targeting a local cluster named `engineering-dev`:
+In this example, we're targeting a local cluster named `eng-dev`:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet